stg/Squawk/README.md

 Building the hardware
 ---------------------

-The simplest way of testing things out is to connect a piezo speaker between GND and the chosen output pin.
+The simplest way of testing things out is to connect a piezo speaker between GND and the chosen output pin (default 3).
 The `sketches/Squawk_player` sketch is tuned to frequencies suitable for a small boxed piezo speaker.

 It is also possible to connect output to a speaker system, but this requires a few additional components: